egel-lang/egel-docs/source/calc.rst

     >> if 3 < 5 then "smaller" else "larger"
     "smaller"

-Egel supports exceptions.
-You can throw any value anywhere.

 Exceptions and exception handling
 ---------------------------------

+Egel supports exceptions, you can throw any value anywhere.

 .. code-block:: egel